 However Mimesis can also become unhealthy when there’s competition over limited resources.
 We try to copy those above our station, but too much copying saturates that meme.
 Celebrities are incentivised to continually differentiate themselves, giving up on a fashion just as it becomes fashionable.
-To protect ourselves we’ve developed cultural counter-memes, like warnings against “keeping up with the Joneses” and to “love thy neighbor”.
-Mimesis is a powerful predictor of human behavior.
-Indeed, Girard’s most famous student, Peter Thiel, credits it for his career: “[Thiel] gave Facebook its first $500,000 investment, he said, because he saw Professor Girard’s theories being val
+Those who are influencer-adjacent flip their focus without regard to hypocrisy, criticising those beneath them for being out of date.
+This cascades downwards, and the trend falls out of fashion.
+Mimetic Theory can be a powerful predictor of human behavior.
+Indeed, Girard’s most famous student, Peter Thiel, credits it for his outstanding career: “[Thiel] gave Facebook its first $500,000 investment, he said, because he saw Professor Girard’s theories being validated in the concept of social media”.
+That investment became one of the greatest of all time, netting Thiel over $1 billion.

 Name | Link | Type |